Arium Waiver Program

-The lease requires all residents to have in place and maintain renters insurance with a minimum personal liability limit of $100,000 to address any property damage caused by a resident during the lease period.
-A resident may fulfill that obligation by providing evidence that suitable renters insurance has been obtained and is retained in the manner specified in the lease.
-However, as an alternative to allow residents to fulfill their obligation, the landlord has established the waiver program.
+You may fulfill that obligation by providing evidence that suitable renters insurance has been obtained and is retained in the manner specified your lease.
+However, as an alternative to allow residents to fulfill their obligation, your community has partnered with LeaseTrack to administer our waiver program.

-A resident has the option of affirmatively enrolling in the waiver program in lieu of procuring the required insurance.
-In addition, in the event a resident does not provide the landlord with evidence of obtaining and maintaining renters insurance throughout their lease term, such resident will be enrolled in the waiver program.
+You have the option of affirmatively enrolling in the waiver program in lieu of procuring the required insurance.
+In addition, in the event you do not provide evidence of obtaining and maintaining renters insurance throughout their lease term, you will be enrolled in the waiver program.
+Fees are billed monthly and are collected with your monthly rent.

 The waiver program has a $500 per claim deductible.
 A deductible is the amount of money that an enrolled resident is responsible for absorbing before the waiver program pays a claim.
 If a resident’s rental unit is enrolled in the waiver program, then such enrolled resident is not required to pay any amount out of pocket, but it is the amount that gets deducted from any claim payment.
 For example, if a fire destroyed an enrolled resident’s $1,000 mattress, the waiver program claim payment would be $500: $1,000 minus the $500 deductible.